1. Shroud of War: Invocation

 of witness and fire.

-Bio: Namaya is a poet and artist, and a Vietnam era veteran who creates art and performances on peacebuilding www.namayaproductions.com.
-He has been working with peace building projects in Vietnam and undertook a two month art and writing residency in 2020 on the “The Journey of Forgiveness.”
-In 2021 he will create a sculpture project called “Agent Orange: Do Not forget Me” at the War Remnants Museum in HCMC/ Saigon.
+bio: Namaya is a poet and artist, a Vietnam era veteran, Peace Corps Volunteer, who creates art and performances on peacebuilding www.namayaproductions.com.
+In 20202, Namaya undertook a two month art and writing residency in Vietnam in 2020 on the impact of the Vietnam War “The Journey of Forgiveness.”
+In 2022 he will create a sculpture project called “Agent Orange: Do Not forget Me” at the War Remnants Museum in HCMC/ Saigon.
+In St. Petersburgh, Florida he has received a grant to create a version of “Agent Orange: Do Not Forget Me.”